malfter/ansible-role-fstab_mounts/README.md

 sudo mkfs.ext4 /dev/sdX1
 ```

-But for the second partition we don't want to [reserve][20] any of the space to
+But for the second partition we don't want to [reserve][20] any of the space for
 the super user, and we also want to reduce the number of [inodes][19] to only 1
 per 4MiB.